 It would not be necessary to prove that the defendant knew the other person engaging in the act had not reached the age of 12.
 The federal laws provide that attempting the crime described would also be considered aggravated sexual abuse.

 Federal crimes are punished more severely than state crimes, and the punishments for a federal aggravated sexual abuse charge could change your life forever.
 The prison sentence for abuse by force, threat or other means could be set for any term up to life in prison.
 When the abuse is with children, the prison sentence is a minimum of 30 years with a maximum of life in prison.
-If someone has a prior conviction for aggravated sexual abuse with children, or a similar state sex offense, there is a mandatory sentence of life in prison.
-The financial consequences for aggravated sexual abuse are also substantial, with a fine of up to $250,000 and mandatory restitution for the full amount of the victim’s losses.
+If someone has a prior conviction for aggravated sexual abuse with children or a similar state sex offense, there is a mandatory sentence of life in prison.
+The financial consequences of aggravated sexual abuse are also substantial, with a fine of up to $250,000 and mandatory restitution for the full amount of the victim’s losses.

 If you are facing federal aggravated sexual abuse charges, your future hangs in the balance.
 You need an experienced attorney that you can trust.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling federal cases and reaching the best possible outcomes for our clients.